 Hello and welcome to Milford Nursery!

 We have a dedicated team of staff in Nursery, led by Mrs Simons, our Nursery Teacher.
-Mrs Wallace is our Senior Teaching Assistant and the rest of the team is made up of Miss Faulks and Miss Badder, who is currently on maternity leave.
-We look forward to welcoming a couple of new members of staff in the coming weeks.
+Mrs Wallace is our Senior Teaching Assistant and the rest of the team is made up of Miss Faulks and Ms Fitzgerald.
+Mrs Elvin works in nursery on Friday mornings.
+We are also joined by Miss O’Hara for the rest of this year.

 Nursery Session Times

 Morning session – 8.45am-11.15am

 Please note the door will close 15 minutes after the beginning of the session.
 Doors will be opened 5 minutes before the end of the session for a safe hand over.
 Please do not be late collecting your child as the staff have a quick turn around and often have meetings after school.
 If you are going to be late please ring school and let us know so we can reassure your child.